I Tried Minimalism—and I Saved $150,000 in the Last 10 and a Half Years

 Little changes pay off big

 Eventually, we pared down about 50 percent of our books, decorations, and various kitchen gear, including plates, mugs, and gadgets.
 We cut down on bed linens to one set per bed and kept two to three towels per person.
 We removed unnecessary furniture including an armoire, nightstand, three TVs, and a piano.
 In my wardrobe alone, I removed about 75 percent of my clothing and went from 120+ items down to 33.
 All these changes meant that our family was able to downsize from a 2,300 square foot home to a 1,600 square foot one, which was significantly less expensive.
-You can feel good about getting rid of these items in your closet.

 We are able to save a lot of money